barbajs/barba/documentation/user/core.md

 });
 ```

-#### preventRunning
+#### `preventRunning` property

 Tells Barba to not "force reload" the page when a transition is running and the user clicks on an eligible link.
+Default is `false`.

 Example: